Dutch proverbs: How the Dutch express themselves

 Translation: make a compromise

-He was one of the few resolute auxiliaries who insisted I become fluent in the Dutch language; all efforts must begin at home, thus, no more speaking English with the Dutchman.
-Punt.
+He was one of the few resolute auxiliaries who insisted I become fluent in the Dutch language; all efforts must begin at home, thus, no more speaking English with my Dutchman.
+Punt (full stop).

 The father-in-law has finer tastes in fashion; he's got a good feeling for it.
 So when I am around he always checks out what I am wearing.
 When he sees me wearing my high-heels, he grins and says, "Wie mooi wil zijn, moet pijn lijden."